sybrew/the-seo-framework/readme.txt

 	* **Added:**
 		* `the_seo_framework_kill_core_robots`; mind that this filter can run twice per page!
 Use (our) action-hooks to target one or the other... or both.
 		* `the_seo_framework_enable_noindex_no_posts`, useful for overriding the 404-protection for "empty" archives.
+		* `the_seo_framework_timestamp_format`, used to change timestamp formats.
+[Example usage](https://wordpress.org/support/topic/naver-validation-error-sitemap/#post-14623125).
+We advise not sending seconds, because small automated atomic-time fixes on your server may cause changes noted unscrupulously.
 	* **Improved:**
 		* `the_seo_framework_robots_meta_array` now affects the sitemap.
 Be wary of performance issues!
 		* `the_seo_framework_sitemap_nhpt_query_args` & `the_seo_framework_sitemap_hpt_query_args`: